gitlabhq/omnibus-gitlab/doc/update/gitlab_11_changes.md

     gitlab_rails['redis_password'] = <Password to connect to Redis master>
     ```

-    **NOTE**: In the above configuration, when a failover happens after the
+    NOTE: **Note**: In the above configuration, when a failover happens after the
     master node fails, gitlab-monitor will still be probing the original master
-    node, since it is specified in gitlab.rb.
+    node, since it is specified in `gitlab.rb`.
 Users will have to manually update
     gitlab.rb to point it to the new master node.

 2. Ruby has been updated to 2.5.3.
 GitLab will be down during the upgrade until
    the unicorn processes have been restarted.
 The restart is done automatically
    at the end of `gitlab-ctl reconfigure`, which is run by default on upgrade.

-   **Note**: the application will throw 500 http errors until the unicorn
+   NOTE: **Note**: the application will throw 500 http errors until the unicorn
    restart is completed.

 ### 11.8